puppetlabs/bolt/pre-docs/writing_plans.md

 ### Catching Errors in a Plan

 Bolt includes a `catch_errors` function which executes a block of code and returns the error if an error is raised or the result of the block if no errors are raised.
-When you call `run_plan` with `_catch_errors`, use a `catch_errors` block, or call the `error` method on a result, you may get an error.
+You may get an `Error` object returned if you call a function with `_catch_errors`, use a `catch_errors` block, or call the `Error` function.

 The `Error` data type includes: